jupyter-server/team-compass/docs/team/becoming-member.md

    in and ensure that there's general consensus before officially starting the process.
-2. If there seems to be team consensus, the champion contacts the potential new team member and ask if they are interested.
+2. If there seems to be team consensus, the champion contacts the potential new team member and asks if they are interested.
 Don't forget to run them by the {ref}`membership_guidelines` page to make sure they understand what they're signing up for.
    If so, then move to the next step.